Dean Elgar: Captaincy

 Elgar stood in for regular Test captain Faf du Plessis when he missed the first Test against England in 2017, following the birth of his first child.
 In January 2019, during Pakistan series, South Africa's captain Faf du Plessis was penalised for a slow over-rate in the second Test and was suspended for the third and final Test of the series.
 Elgar was named as the stand-in captain for the third Test.
 He took over as full-time test captain, following the resignation of Quinton de Kock from the position.
 His first test as captain came against the West Indies in June 2021.
 South Africa won this match by an innings and 63 runs and then won the following test by 158 runs, giving Elgar a 2–0 victory in his debut series as captain.
-In January 2022, during the 2021-22 Indian tour of South Africa Elgar scored an unbeaten 96 in the second test to guide South Africa to a seven wicket victory and draw the series level.
+In January 2022, during the 2021–22 Indian tour of South Africa Elgar scored an unbeaten 96 in the second test to guide South Africa to a seven wicket victory and draw the series level.
+On 3 January 2024, Elgar played his last test for South Africa against India, which concluded on 4 January, at Newlands in Cape Town, before retiring from international cricket.